• Home

 Sahm isn’t so concerned by the month-to-month shifts.
 Businesses are finding a steadier footing amid tariffs, according to the Fed’s first Beige Book of the year, meaning employers’ low-fire, low-hire approach is no longer driven by fear.
 Sahm’s concern is longer term: What it means for people looking for work but who can’t find a job, and whether they’ll be ignored by policymakers who are only alert for the technical numbers that signal a downturn.

-“I get concerned when I hear ‘Well, we don’t have layoffs, so we don’t have a recession,'” Sahm told Fortune in an exclusive interview.
+“I get concerned when I hear, ‘Well, we don’t have layoffs, so we don’t have a recession,’” Sahm told Fortune in an exclusive interview.
 “But you do have a very low hiring rate.
-It might not be an aggregate event, it might not be a broad-based contraction like we see in a recession, but it certainly has real implications for workers coming into the labor market.”
+It might not be an aggregate event; it might not be a broad-based contraction like we see in a recession.
+But it certainly has real implications for workers coming into the labor market.

 “Something’s happening here,” Sahm adds.
 “It’s clearly bad for people looking for work, but we can’t just have this, ‘Oh, if we avoid a recession, all is good.’
-It could be that we’re dealing with much more structural shifts, and those aren’t just hard to forecast; they’re hard to assess in the moment because those structural shifts can be very slow.”
+It could be that we’re dealing with much more structural shifts, and those aren’t just hard to forecast, they’re hard to assess in the moment because those structural shifts can be very slow.”

 AI replacing roles is, of course, a factor.
 Fed Chairman Jerome Powell is monitoring the situation “very carefully.”
-JPMorgan’s CEO Jamie Dimon said LLM-driven layoffs could lead to civil unrest.
+JPMorgan Chase’s CEO Jamie Dimon said LLM-driven layoffs could lead to civil unrest.
 Yet the hand-wringing over the impact of AI doesn’t explain the depressed hiring rates we’re seeing right now, Sahm said.

-An optimist might suggest that a lower hiring rate is a shake-out from incredibly tight conditions during the pandemic.
+An optimist might suggest that a lower hiring rate is a shakeout from incredibly tight conditions during the pandemic.
 Between 2022 and early 2024, the Beveridge curve—usually a downward slope illustrating the relationship between job openings and the unemployment rate—was more of a straight line: In theory, for every job opening there was a person in need of a role.
-Fewer openings at the moment may merely show that employers have found the talent they need, and don’t want to add individuals who—in a tight market—can demand the pay and conditions they want, a phenomenon observed by ADP’s chief economist Dr Nela Richardson.
+Fewer openings at the moment may merely show that employers have found the talent they need, and don’t want to add individuals who—in a tight market—can demand the pay and conditions they want, a phenomenon observed by ADP’s chief economist Nela Richardson, PhD.

-The data also isn’t illustrating an economy in need of fiscal stimulus to generate activity—though that’s what it’s getting this year anyway in the form of the One Big, Beautiful Bill Act.
-Analysts are also banking on interest rate cuts from a more dovish Fed chairman, but again Sahm feels this won’t kickstart sluggish hiring: Sahm described the behavior as how a government might “traditionally” stimulate a weakening economy, “kind of [a] front-end recession response.”
+The data also isn’t illustrating an economy in need of fiscal stimulus to generate activity—though that’s what it’s getting this year anyway in the form of the One Big Beautiful Bill Act.
+Analysts are also banking on interest rate cuts from a more dovish Fed chairman, but again Sahm feels this won’t kick-start sluggish hiring: Sahm described the behavior as how a government might “traditionally” stimulate a weakening economy, “kind of [a] front-end recession response.”

 Sahm’s own creation isn’t demanding action: Currently, the recession indicator is sitting at a mild 0.35.
 She warned policymakers against relying too heavily on the tool in the current cycle, saying their attention should be focused—“maybe even more so”—on the labor market because “it doesn’t hold the typical pattern, which means our typical tools to fight [it] like a recession may not be the right ones.”

-Tectonic plate two: Institutions
+Tectonic plate two: institutions

 For all the ingenuity and commitment it took to build America into the globe’s preeminent economic force, the country would not retain the title if it weren’t for the strength of its institutions.
-President Trump witnessed the market blip when he threatened the independence of the Federal Reserve with remarks about firing Chairman Powell, and Wall Street has been reinforcing the importance of an autonomous central bank ever since.
+President Trump witnessed the market blip when he threatened the independence of the Federal Reserve with remarks about firing Powell, and Wall Street has been reinforcing the importance of an autonomous central bank ever since.

 “I think we can look and say up to this point with pretty high confidence, that it’s been economics driving the interest rates,” Sahm said.
 “What I have a hard time with is [that] the escalation has continued, and the Fed itself is going to go through a transformation this year with a change in leadership.
 If Powell had two or three more years on his tenure as chair, I would feel more confident than I do with the fact that he has four months left.”